 It’s vital you let your retailer know you’re struggling to afford your bills as soon as possible, so you can work out a suitable payment plan.
 If you are in disagreement with them about what you can afford, they should also be clear about what type of evidence they will consider.

 How can CCW help my business?

-We will continue to do everything in our power to support business customers through these uncertain times.
-We’re already working closely with retailers to make sure they treat their customers fairly and we won’t hesitate to challenge them if they fail to do so.
+We will continue to do everything in our power to support business customers through these uncertain times – particularly those anxious about not being able to afford their bills.
+That’s why we’re working closely with water retailers to make sure they treat their customers fairly, and we won’t hesitate to challenge them if they fail to do so.